• Skip to primary navigation

 The difference?
 Curry paste is made with fresh herbs, spices, & aromatics like garlic, ginger, & lemongrass.

-This method results in a thick & chunky texture that adds depth to curries.
+This method results in a thick & chunky texture that improves curries.

 It's full of flavor & has a strong aroma.